United States abortion protests (2022–present): 2025

 On January 10, 7 people were arrested during a protest to ratify the Equal Rights Amendment outside of the National Archives and Records Administration in Washington, DC.

 On January 18, thousands participated in the People's March nationwide in over 350 events across the country, with over 25,000 people marching in Washington, DC.

 On February 5, anti-Trump administration protests called "50 protests in 50 states", or "The 50501 Movement", were held in state capitols across the country.
 Additional 50501 Movement protests were held in state capitols and major cities nationwide on February 17, March 4 and April 19.

 On March 8, thousands of abortion rights protesters marched in over 300 demonstrations nationwide on International Women's Day.

 On April 2, an abortion rights protest was held outside of the United States Supreme Court Building in Washington, DC concerning a case that would determine the ability of states to end Medicaid funding for organizations that provide abortions.

 On April 5, millions of people in the United States, Canada and Europe participated in the Hands Off protest.

-On June 14, millions of people in the United States and 20 other countries participated in the No Kings protests, the largest anti-Trump protest to date.
+On June 14, millions of people in the United States and 20 other countries participated in the No Kings protests, the third largest protest in United States history to date.

+On October 18, between 6-7 million people participated in the second No Kings protests, the second largest protest in United States history to date.

+2026

+On March 28, approximately 8-9 million people participated in the third No Kings protests, the largest protest in United States history to date.